Monday, October 12, 2020

 Everyone can see that Mary herself called the messenger, or holy angel, "Brother Nephi."

-It was her grandson who decided "she undoubtedly refers to Moroni, the angel who had the plates in charge."
+It was her grandson (or Andrew Jenson, who compiled the Historical Record) who decided "she undoubtedly refers to Moroni, the angel who had the plates in charge."

-Thanks to our M2C scholars and revisionist Church historians who seek to accommodate M2C, Saints preferred the speculation of the grandson over the express statements of Mary Whitmer herself.
+Thanks to our M2C scholars and revisionist Church historians who seek to accommodate M2C, Saints preferred the speculation of the grandson (or Jenson) over the express statements of Mary Whitmer herself.

 We would like to think that in this enlightened age, we wouldn't see our historians dismissing Mary's identification of the messenger because she was a woman, but we can all see that's exactly what happened here.